emb-riscv/specs-markdown/csrs.md

 if any:

 - mstatus: not needed, there is only one bit needed, mie, which is now n the `iena` CSR.
+- mcause: no longer needed, the cause is packed in the `status` CSR
 - mie: not needed, interrupts are enabled in the HIC registers
 - mip: not needed, interrupt pending bits are in the HIC registers
 - mtvec: not needed, there are two memory mapped registers, `excvta` and `intvta`